4 min read

 8. Encouraging interaction between learners.
 Meaningful interactions between learners are evidence that they are focused on learning rather than the technology, indicating comfort in the learning environment.
 This is fundamentally different than two learners talking to each other—this is “building” upon another learner’s contribution in an active multi-voice discussion.
 In this scenario, the learning becomes a narrative with the learners telling the story.

-From the perspective of a virtual facilitator, promoting environmental engagement in the virtual classroom is both possible and necessary.
+Environmental engagement in the virtual classroom is both possible and necessary.
 Strategies that prioritize comfort, diversity, open conversation, and interaction can transform virtual training into a dynamic, engaging virtual learning experience.

 What's Next for Virtual Trainers?